christian-bernstein/sql-editor-web/README.md

 writing SQL and interacting with real databases.
 For me, it was a great opportunity to start diving into web development.

 ## Updates & Issues
 This project is archived.
-I won't continue adding new features and resolve security vulnerabilities and bugs.
+I won't continue adding new features or resolve security vulnerabilities and bugs.

 ## Fun Metrics